mozilla/glean_parser/CONTRIBUTING.rst

     $ pip install -r requirements_dev.txt

-   If using Python 3.5:

-    $ pip install -r requirements_dev_35.txt

    Optionally, if you want to ensure that the generated Kotlin code lints correctly, install a Java SDK, and then run::

      $ make install-kotlin-linters